Perfecting the Petite Patio

 The ‘Winning’ Design for your Outdoor Living Space

 We actually followed the process outlined here.
 We thought of this process as our personal ideation exercise (remember those?).
 And that helped us create a worksheet that we used to talk with a landscape designer, hardscape providers, and to determine what we could DIY.
 It’s not a how-to plan doc, but a very useful tool in helping you to determine your realistic needs and wants in creating your desired outdoor space that fits your budget.
-We offer this five-page worksheet Getting Started — Research, Prep and Design on our Shop page as a printable via email.
-See a sample of page one for the five-page worksheet Getting Started — Research, Prep and Design by clicking the link below.
+Get this five-page worksheet: Getting Started — Research, Prep and Design here.

 Summary